vk-cs/docs-public/docs/en/computing/iaas/troubleshooting/linux-vm-network/linux-vm-network.md

 Check that the network interface is configured correctly:

-1. Connect to the virtual machine console and log in.
+1. Connect to the virtual machine console and sign in.

 2. Run the command: